All our prices and packages can be found here on our About Page.

 We carefully group dogs based on their needs, social ability, and size.
 Groups typically range from 5, 10, or 15 dogs, ensuring a safe and structured environment for every dog in our care.

 As with any environment involving animals, there is always some level of risk.
 Dogs communicate through body language, growling, snapping, and creating space.
-However, our team are experts in reading behavior and body language, allowing us to separate dog energies appropriately.
+However, our team are experts in reading behaviour and body language, allowing us to separate dog energies appropriately.

 Absolutely not.
 We do not use e-collars in our daycare or any of our standard training programs.
 The only time an e-collar is incorporated into training is for a specific client request.
 Even then, the client must commit to 6 months to 1 year of learning about the tool and properly conditioning their dog to it.
 Under no circumstances are e-collars used without a thoroughly discussed and carefully formulated plan between the owner and our trainers.

 Absolutely, Our daycare is outdoors set over 4 acres with covered and uncovered yards.
-Pleaty of room to run, sniff, and play.
+Pleaty of room to run, sniff, and play!

 Yes, we offer classes for dogs of all breeds and ages.
 We recommend starting with a class that matches your dog’s current skill level.